Although the Poconos are a well-known vacation destination, few anglers are aware of Pocono Creek.

 Fly fishing Pocono Creek in Pennsylvania

-Pocono Creek is a 15.8 mile long tributary of Brodhead Creek in the Poconos.
-The Creek drains out of Tobyhanna and Tunkhannock townships, flowing southeast and converging with McMichael Creek.
-Pocono Creek joins Brodhead Creek in Stroudsburg, Pennsylvania.
-It is also joined by a tributary, Little Pocono Creek.
+Pocono Creek is a 15.8-mile-long tributary of Brodhead Creek in the Poconos.
+It drains out of Tobyhanna and Tunkhannock townships, flows southeast, and converges with McMichael Creek.
+The creek joins Brodhead Creek in Stroudsburg, Pennsylvania, and a tributary, Little Pocono Creek, also joins it.

-For much of the stream’s run, Pocono Creek flows between Route 80 and Route 611 in Tannersville and Bartonsville, Pennsylvania.
-This means that Pocono Creek suffers somewhat, as many people dump their trash from the highway.
+Much of the stream flows between Route 80 and Route 611 in Tannersville and Bartonsville, Pennsylvania.
+This means the creek suffers somewhat, as many people dump trash from the highway.

 Still, the Pocono Heritage Land Trust and the Brodhead Chapter of Trout Unlimited have made great strides in cleaning up the stream.
-Because of their efforts, the Creek has already seen a vast improvement in quality.
+Because of their efforts, the Creek has already vastly improved in quality.

-The water can get pretty skinny in certain portions of the stream but there are plenty of deeper holes and runs, which are a favorite hiding place for wily trout.
+The water can get pretty skinny in certain stream portions, but there are plenty of deeper holes and runs, a favorite hiding place for wily trout.

 Pocono Creek Map and Fishing Access Sites